ElliotJoyce09/lean_trees/README.md

 - getVert_to_support_index_map** ✅ (Daniel)
 - takeUntil_length_lt_if_endpoints_neq** ✅ (Daniel)
 - my_set_fintype_card_le_univ** ✅ (Daniel)
-  _This result is not entirely my work, but instead is an adaptation of a prexisting lemma to my use case
+  _This result is not entirely my work, but instead is an adaptation of a prexisting lemma to my use case._
 - edges_of_p_cut_in_G_e_removed** ✅ (Daniel)
 - reachableToAllVerts** ✅ (Daniel)
 - edge_not_in_connComp_implies_vert_not_in** ✅ (Daniel)